yuanbei/Nars-Wiki/Non-Axiomatic-Logic-(NAL),-the-logic-behind-OpenNARS.md

 ### NAL-6
 NAL-6 introduces _variable terms_ into NAL.
 Consequently, the extensional statements and intensional statements can be expressed and processed separately.
 The logic can also carry out hypothetical and abstract inference.

-## [4] Procedural Inference
+## [Group 4] Procedural Inference
+Using the ideas from logic programming, _event_, _operation_, and _goal_ are introduced into NAL as special types of _statement_, to give the logic the ability of real-time perception and action.

 ### NAL-7
-NAL 7 introduces time into the system and elevate system's reasoning to another level.
-Systems gains abilities to predict future events based on its experience.
-The concepts of temporal inference are a little more substantial to put them here in NAL overview and therefore a dedicated page of [temporal inference](https://github.com/opennars/opennars/wiki/Temporal-Inference) has been created.
+NAL-7 defines an _event_ as a statement with a time-dependent truth-value, therefore allows time to be expressed and processed as a special type of conceptual relation.
+Also introduced is an internal clock that provides a subjective time.
+Consequently, the system can carry out temporal and causal inference.

 ### NAL-8
-In NAL-8 procedural interpretation is applied to events so declarative and procedural knowledge are unified it also introduces goals and planning.
-Similar to NAL-7 It is described on separate page in detailed, please look for [Procedural Inference](https://github.com/opennars/opennars/wiki/Procedural-Inference) and [backward inference](https://github.com/opennars/opennars/wiki/Backward-Inference-in-OpenNARS) pages
+In NAL-8 procedural interpretation is applied to certain events to express _operations_, and the desired events can become _goals_ to be achieved by the system itself by executing proper operations.
+In this way, declarative, episodic, and procedural knowledge are unified, and the system gets sensorimotor capability using plug-in sensors and actuators.
+Cognitive functions like perception, planning, skill-learning, and problem-solving can be uniformly carried out.

 ### NAL-9
-In NAL-9 introspective inference will be mainly implemented as a set of mental operations whose major consequences are within the system itself.
-These operations carries out various types of self-monitoring and self-control.
-Please look  [introspective inference](https://github.com/opennars/opennars/wiki/Introspective-Inference) page for more details.
+In NAL-9, a set of built-in mental operators are defined to support self-awareness, self-control, and [introspective inference](https://github.com/opennars/opennars/wiki/Introspective-Inference) page for more details.